Dashron/Roads/README.md

 ### new Resource(`object` definition)
 **Constructor**

+    // Example of resource method that accepts the extra data from an `onRequest` handler.
+This would be called when `onRequest` calls `next(extras)`
+    GET : function* (url, body, headers, extras) {
+      extras.example === "test";
+    }

 ## Roads.Response

+The response object contains all of the information you want to send to the client.
+This includes the body, status code and all applicable headers.

 ### new Response(`dynamic` data, `number` status, `object` headers)
 **Constructor**

+Build a response object.
+ - `data` :

 ### Response.getData()
 **Get the final data from the response, after all parsing**